MicrosoftDocs/customer-insights/ci-docs/audience-insights/use-azure-key-vault.md

 * You have an [Administrator](permissions.md#adminstrator) role in audience insights.
 Learn more about [user permissions in audience insights](permissions.md#assign-roles-and-permissions).

 * You have the [Contributor](azure/role-based-access-control/built-in-roles#contributor) and [User Access Administrator](azure/role-based-access-control/built-in-roles#user-access-administrator) role on the Key Vault or the Resource Group the Key Vault is belonging to.
 For more information, see [Add or remove Azure role assignments using the Azure portal](azure/role-based-access-control/role-assignments-portal).
 If you don't have the **User Access Administrator** role on the Key Vault, the role-based access control permissions for the Azure service principal for Customer Insights must be set up separately.
-Follow the steps in [Connect to an Azure Data Lake Storage account by using an Azure service principal](connect-service-principal.md) for the Key Vault that should be linked.
+Follow the steps to [use an Azure service principal](connect-service-principal.md) for the Key Vault that should be linked.

 * The Key Vault must have Key Vault firewall **disabled**.

-* The Key Vault resides in the same [Azure location](https://azure.microsoft.com/global-infrastructure/geographies/#overview) as the audience insights environment.
+* The Key Vault is in the same [Azure location](https://azure.microsoft.com/global-infrastructure/geographies/#overview) as the audience insights environment.
 The region of the environment in audience insights is listed under **Admin** > **System** > **About** > **Region**.

 ### Link a Key Vault to the Environment